New Study Shows That Gender Stereotypes Increase Depression, Violence, And Suicide In Kids

 These rigid stereotypes cause damage that lasts well into adulthood.
 They contribute to the wage gap, interpersonal violence, and mental health problems.
 Best urges parents to actively raise their children with as few "gender norms" as possible.

-Kristin Mmari, associate professor and lead researcher for the qualitative research at the Global Early Adolescent Study, also emphasised that gender education needs to begin at a younger age.
+Kristin Mmari, associate professor and lead researcher for the qualitative research at the Global Early Adolescent Study, also emphasized that gender education needs to begin at a younger age.

 Advertisement